JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 _Implementation complexity_: For this idea to work, the `iter` and `callable` builtins would have to be made subscriptable.
-There is an open proposal to make all functions subscriptable ([PEP 718](https://peps.python.org/pep-0718/)), but failing that, we might have to add a new kind of builtin function just for these two.
+There is an open proposal to make all functions subscriptable ([PEP 718](https://peps.python.org/pep-0718/)).
+If that is accepted, subscripting would work, though there might be room for confusion because its meaning is different for these functions and for functions in general.
+Without PEP 718, we might have to add a new kind of builtin function just for `iter` and `callable`, so we can add subscription support.
 Not out of the question, but it makes the language core more complicated.

+Similarly, these functions would have to support the `|` operator.

 _Iterable or iterator_: It's not clear whether `iter` would mean `Iterable` or `Iterator`. `Iterable` is more commonly useful in types, but the `iter()`